styluslabs/maps/README.md

 ### Roadmap ###

-* builds for iOS, Windows, and Mac
-* 3D terrain and globe view
-* contour line labels
 * integrate [Valhalla](https://github.com/valhalla/valhalla/) for offline routing
+* Use QuickJS javascript engine instead of Duktape
 * more plugins
-* Use QuickJS javascript engine instead of Duktape
+* builds for Windows, and Mac
+* globe view
 * pmtiles support